windwp/nvim/README.md

 ```
 ## Plug

-I use paq and create a function Plug so I can use it like (vim-plug)
+I use [Paq](https://github.com/savq/paq-nvim) and create a function Plug so I can use it like (vim-plug)
 with Plug you can customize it to load config from lua or vim

 ``` lua